 Friday, May 2, 2025

 More importantly, The Tenebris System is an amazing starting point for a campaign setting.
 It has plenty of the ideas to get you rolling, but vague enough that you can put your stamp on it without too much difficulty.
-In fact, the Tenebris system is a study of the technique of Artful Vagueness
+In fact, The Tenebris System is a brilliant case study of the technique of Artful Vagueness

 Artful Vagueness is the skill of using suggestive or open language to elicit a response in a way that encourages the other party to use their creativity in answering.